Globally Connected @ FIT

 This is a series of 45-minute virtual discussions led by students, faculty, and alumni to advance global education at FIT.
 The major themes will be fashion, art, sustainability, racial equity, and the impact of the pandemic around the world.

-Co-organizers: Helen Gaudette and Alexander Nagel
+Co-organizers: Helen Gaudette and Susanne Goetz

 Hosted by the Office of International Programs, History of Art, and the Cultural Fellows